Tsu-Jae King Liu

-Liu is an electrical engineer with extensive expertise and achievements in both academia and the semiconductor industry.
-At Berkeley, Liu leads a research team that explores the development of novel semiconductor devices, non-volatile memory devices, and M/NEMS technology for ultra-low power circuits.
+At the University of California, Berkeley, Liu leads a research team that explores the development of novel semiconductor devices, non-volatile memory devices, and M/NEMS technology for ultra-low power circuits.
 Her team is a part of the Berkeley Emerging Technologies Research Center and the NSF Center for Energy Efficient Electronics in Science.
 She is also a faculty member of the Kavli Energy NanoScience Institute at Berkeley and an affiliate faculty member of Berkeley's Applied Science & Technology Graduate Program and the Nanoscale Science and Engineering Graduate Group.

 Early life and education

-Liu was born in Ithaca, New York to Taiwanese parents who were graduate students at Cornell University.
+Liu was born in Ithaca, New York, to Taiwanese American parents who were graduate students at Cornell University.
 Her father's research was in the area of earthquake prediction and, as such, she spent the majority of her childhood in the San Francisco Bay Area.

 As a high-school student, Liu was given a tour of the PARC campus, where her interest in computing was stimulated by a demonstration of the Xerox Alto.

-Liu received a bachelor of science, a master of science, and a doctor of philosophy in electrical engineering from Stanford University in 1984, 1986, and 1994, respectively.
+She earned a Bachelor of Science (B.S.), a Master of Science (M.S.), and a Ph.D. in electrical engineering from Stanford University in 1984, 1986, and 1994, respectively.